BrendanBarnard950/Angen/readme.md

 ## Installations

 For now no excecutable exists.
-To run Angen clone the repo and run `/UI/main_window.py` with Python 3.12.
+To run Angen clone the repo.
 I HIGHLY recommend you create a virtual environment to run this in.
 Learn how [here](https://docs.python.org/3/library/venv.html).
 Now we have a problem.
 Dependancies.

 ### Dependancies

-Angen has a lot of them, and most behave, but there are three that did not.
+Angen has a lot of them.
+First, we need the C++ Build Tools (if you have them, do not update to 17.13.0, it has causes the Cuda toolkit to be unable to install), installed through the [Visual Studio installer](https://visualstudio.microsoft.com/downloads/).
+Instructions [here](https://learn.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-170).
+Then install the CUDA toolkit, which can be downloaded [here](https://developer.nvidia.com/cuda-toolkit).
+I used Version 12.8.0.
+Then, we need to install all the pip dependancies from the requirements document.
+Do this by running `pip install -r requirements.txt` from inside the Angen folder.
+Most of our dependencies behave, but there are three that did not.
 The cuplrits?

 - `pyqt6-plugins`
 - `pyqt6-tools`

 These two are harmless to leave out.
 They exist for the UI building side of things, but aren't needed to run Angen.
+They aren't in the requirements doc and you shouldn't worry about them.
 Unfortunately the same can't be said for the last culprit.

 - `llama_cpp_python`

 This is the bane of my existance.
 So, here's what you do.
 Download the dependancy [here, from the official GitHub repo](https://github.com/abetlen/llama-cpp-python/releases), and install it from file.
 Installing it from remote never worked for me.

 ### Model

 The model is pretty big, so I left it from the repo.
 Download it [here](https://huggingface.co/TheBloke/CapybaraHermes-2.5-Mistral-7B-GGUF/blob/main/capybarahermes-2.5-mistral-7b.Q5_K_M.gguf) and place it into the `/model/` folder of the repo.
 Make sure the model's filename is `capybarahermes-2.5-mistral-7b.Q5_K_M.gguf`.

 ## Using Angen

+### Launching Angen
+1. Open your terminal of choice
+2. Activate your virtual environment
+3. Run `python -m UI.main_window` from inside the Angen folder

 ### Loading your own context